 - Improved security.
 Legacy platforms are more vulnerable to data breaches and other malicious attacks.
 Upgrading allows you to meet today’s security standards and protect your business and customers from current and future risks.

-How to Approach Legacy Banking App Modernization
+How to Approach Legacy System Modernization

 - Business drivers: business fit, business value, and agility.
 If your legacy application does not meet the new demands of digital businesses, it needs to be modernized.